Manny Ramirez: Texas Rangers system (2013)

 Ramirez signed a minor league deal on July 3, 2013, with the Texas Rangers.
-He was assigned to the Round Rock Express of the Class AAA Pacific Coast League (PCL).
+He was assigned to the Round Rock Express of the Triple-A Pacific Coast League (PCL).
 After noticing a decrease in Ramirez' bat speed, which resulted in a lack of power, the Rangers released Ramirez on August 13.

 Chicago Cubs system (2014–2016) and coaching

-Ramirez signed a minor league deal with the Chicago Cubs on May 25, 2014, to serve as a player-coach for the Iowa Cubs, Chicago's Class AAA affiliate in the PCL.
+Ramirez signed a minor league deal with the Chicago Cubs on May 25, 2014, to serve as a player-coach for the Iowa Cubs, Chicago's Triple-A affiliate in the PCL.

 Ramirez hit a two-run home run in his first Iowa home game at Principal Park on June 30, 2014.
 Cubs prospects Arismendy Alcántara and Javier Báez credited Ramirez for his help with their swings.
 Báez also viewed Ramirez as a good mentor because of how Ramirez comforted him after the loss of his uncle.
 On August 23, Ramirez sustained a knee injury.
 A week later, Iowa manager Marty Pevey announced that Ramirez was going to Arizona for an MRI.
 With only four games left in Iowa's season, Pevey said that Ramirez was no longer going to coach and play for the team.
-Pevey said that he was uncertain about Ramirez plans for the next season, as he thought that Ramirez disliked the travel associated with Class AAA baseball.
+Pevey said that he was uncertain about Ramirez plans for the next season, as he thought that Ramirez disliked the travel associated with Triple-A baseball.

-On February 24, 2015, the Cubs announced that Ramirez was hired as a hitting consultant, and that he would split time between Chicago and AAA Iowa.
+On February 24, 2015, the Cubs announced that Ramirez was hired as a hitting consultant, and that he would split time between Chicago and Triple-A Iowa.
 In 2016, Ramirez was a hitting consultant for the Cubs.